-Tansa Valley, India—PRASAD Chikitsa’s Community Health Programs are effective because they are comprehensive and far-reaching.
-Our community medical programs meet people’s immediate needs, while the preventative initiatives are achieving long-term, sustainable improvements in the welfare of individuals, families and communities.
+PRASAD Chikitsa’s Community Health Programs are effective because they are comprehensive and far-reaching.
+Our community medical programs meet people’s immediate health needs such as illnesses and injuries, while the preventive initiatives are achieving long-term, sustainable improvements in the welfare of individuals and communities.

 PRASAD Chikitsa’s approach to Community Health Care is holistic; we respond to people’s physical and mental health concerns and to the social and environmental conditions that contribute to those concerns.